thunlp/UltraChat/README.md

-  - We will detail the construction method once this part of data is released.
+  - We will detail the construction method once this sector of data is released.

 </p>
 </details>